pawnmuncher/pwn_old/htb.md

 * * *

 From here, the path is quick and easy.
-You need the default Jenkins credentials (google for the Jenkins documentation).
+You need the default Jenkins credentials.
+Google for the Jenkins documentation, or you can install pass-station via apt or yum, pacman, etc.

 So here is my path to Pwnage!